upperlinecode/CS-and-the-City-Curriculum/react/victory.md

 > The `y` and `y0` values define a range at a value for `x` which is then displayed on the Streamgraph. `y` corresponds to the max value, and `y0` corresponds to the min value.

-Although the example uses the function `getStreamData()` below to generate random values, data could also come from some other source, e.g. a spreadsheet.
+Although the example uses the function `getStreamData()` below to generate random values, data could also come from some other source, e.g. a spreadsheet or an API.

 ```javascript
 getStreamData() {